JoshuaPrstec/Google-account-switcher/README.md

 2. Press 'show in toolbar' on the Google Account Switcher extension
 3. To switch users, simply press the extension icon in the toolbar.
 The website should refresh and be signed into the next user
 >[!NOTE]
 >This extension only works on websites that contain 'google.com' and 'u/0' or 'u/1' in the URL, meaning it will work on websites such as 'drive.google.com' but NOT on 'youtube.com' or 'google.com'.
+These websites should work in a later version.